 Could you make money teaching something online?
 You could create a course and list it on Udemy, Teachable or another similar site.
 This would take some time to produce well, in the first instance, then you would need to spend some money on marketing your course but you could keep the costs very low.

-Alternatively if you want to teach GCSE or A-Level (High school level) or even university course level, you can sign up to places like tutorful (previously, tutora).
+Alternatively if you want to teach a GCSE or A-Level subject (High school level) or even a university course level, you can sign up to places like tutorful (previously, tutora).

 5. Invest in property.

 If you have enough for at least a 25% deposit then it may be worth looking into property investment.
-Because interest costs on buy-to-let property are no longer fully tax deductible, (that is, you can’t subtract the interest payment from the rent you receive before calculating your tax bill), property is not as attractive an investment as it used to be.
-That said, if you can buy a place with cash, or if the property produces a high enough profit to clear the mortgage within 10 to 15 years then it could be worth doing.
+Because interest costs on buy-to-let property are no longer fully tax deductible, (that means, you can’t subtract the interest payment from the rent you receive before calculating your tax bill), property is not as attractive an investment as it used to be.
+That said, if you can buy a place with cash, or if the property produces a high enough profit to clear the mortgage within a reasonable amount of time (I personally target 10 to 15 years) then it could be worth doing.

 Boosting retirement/future income

-If you’re looking to boost future income then your options are:
+If you’re looking to boost future income then you have two main options:

 The stock market provides a good return over long periods of time; most investment advisors would suggest an investment horizon of 5 years or more.
-Putting money into the stock market in the hopes of a good return in a year or less is gambling rather than investing that's why I didn't give it as an option under the "boost income now" category.
+Putting money into the stock market in the hopes of a good return in a year or less is gambling rather than investing, that's why I didn't offer it as an option when we were thinking through how to "boost income now".

-If you invest the money via a SIPP then you won’t have access to that money until you are 55 to 58 years old.
+If you invest the money via a SIPP then you won’t have access to that money until you are between 55 and 58 years old.
 The exact age will depend on your age and has been set at the state retirement age minus 10 years.